aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 ## Authentication

 Devices will use the public API endpoint to trigger its registration process.
 This request will contain it's unique identifier and registration token.
 The unique identifier will be used to build the thing's name.
 Registration token is a calculated hash value to be stored on the DynamoDB table.
 The token will be calculated by the device using the same hashing algorithm.
 Thus, CVM API compares the registration token which the device is provided with the one calculated previously and stored on the DynamoDB table.
 Since all devices share the same firmware, this token can be calculated by a combination of a "salt" and the device's unique identifier.
+This salt is a secret string which makes `SHA256()` less predictible by the making input string longer.
+This secret salt string will be placed into your firmware.
+Since it's a sensitive material of your device connectivity flow, you need to take care of the security of it.
+Read more on **Considerations** section below.

 We can summarise the process as follows:

 1. Device manufacturer inserts a record to the DynamoDB table as: `device_uid=DEVICE001, device_token=SHA256("YOUR_SECRET_SALT//DEVICE001")` _You can calculate this SHA256 hash with your favorite programming language, or using online SHA256 calculators._
 2. Device manufacturer places the salt string into the firmware for hashing.
 3. During runtime, firmware combines salt string and device's unique identifier to calculate the hash.
 4. Then, firmware sends a request with it's unique identifier and calculated registration token to initiate the registration process.
 5. Device will receive an HTTP response to the request.
 The response contains the thing name which will be used as client ID, certificates, and AWS IoT Core MQTT endpoint.
 Device should save this information in it's non-volatile memory.

 ## Implementation